 Here are some suggestions to help manage your fatigue.

 Exercise daily.
 Moderate exercise can help increase your energy level and relieve symptoms of fatigue.
 Aim for 30 minutes of moderate exercise 5 days per week.
 Moderate exercise is activity that feels somewhat hard.
 You’re exercising at a moderate pace if your breathing quickens but you aren’t out of breath, you develop a light sweat after 10 minutes, and you can hold a conversation but you can’t sing.
 If you’re anxious about starting an exercise program, your HCP can refer you to Memorial Sloan Kettering’s (MSK) Rehabilitation Service.
 You will be evaluated by a specially trained doctor or a physical therapist to develop a plan to help strengthen and build muscles.

 Improve your sleep quality and sleep routine.
 Try to get continuous sleep at night instead of taking naps during the day.
 Avoid long or late-day napping.
 Naps will almost always cause problems sleeping at night.
-If you do need to nap, take short naps early in the day.
 Try to schedule a mild activity, such as reading or listening to music, instead of taking a nap.
 Follow a regular pre-bedtime routine.
 Although everyone is different, it’s best to avoid caffeine, alcohol, tobacco, and physical exercise several hours before going to bed.
 These things may keep you awake.
 You can try to relax by listening to music or reading before bedtime.
 For more information, read Managing Insomnia

 Develop a routine for your daily activities.
 Know when you need to rest and when you have energy for activity.
 This can help you plan your days.